JayanthNPandit/JayanthNPandit/README.md

 ### I am Jayanth Pandit and I am currently studying Electrical and Computer Engineering and Mathematics at UT Austin.

 ### I am interested in studying Computer Architecture, Integrated Circuits, and Embedded Systems.
-Additionally, I enjoy reading about History, Philsophy, and Politics.
+Additionally, I enjoy reading about History, Philosophy, and Politics.

 ### I am excited to network with any professionals in the field to learn anything I can and discuss potential opportunities!
 Feel free to reach out at JayanthNPandit@GMail.com!